Common Car Accident Injuries

 - Trouble concentrating

 People involved in a car crash should immediately seek medical attention.
 Even if you feel fine, the symptoms of whiplash often show up in the days following the accident.
-Prompt medical care can help you manage the pain and effects of whiplash and is of vital importance.
+Prompt medical care can help you manage the pain and effects of whiplash and is essential for diagnosis and care.

 - Contusion